rlporter24/Amplicon-dual-index-demux/README.md

 1. **Setting up the Singularity/Apptainer image**\
    First, ensure that Singularity/Apptainer is installed.
 The pre-built Singularity image is not currently available for direct download, but the Singularity image can be built locally fairly quickly ( ~10 minutes) and only requires that some specific files be made available locally.
 Instructions are included in the ‘Building Images’ section below.
 Once the build is successfully completed, you should have a file named ‘demux-image.sif’ in the directory from which it was built.

-### Running Interactively:
+### Running Interactively (Not Recommended):
 Depending on the resources available locally, you can run the analysis in an interactive Singularity shell, rather than submitting a job to a resource manager.
-To do so, follow these steps:
+It is highly unlikely that a login node will provide sufficient resources, so check this before starting and use a compute node as needed.
+Running interactively is only recommended for testing inputs or troubleshooting.
+If you choose to run interactively follow these steps:

 2. **Open a shell in the container**\
    To open a shell, run the following command from the directory containing the ‘demux-image.sif’:\